gabyx/nixos-configuration/README.md

 [NixOS Installer](https://nixos.wiki/wiki/Creating_a_NixOS_live_CD) at then end out of the working NixOS.

-## Install Base NixOS into QEMU Virtual Machine
+## Install NixOS into QEMU Virtual Machine

 The documentation [NixOS Manual](https://nixos.org/manual/nixos/stable) provides useful information when going through these steps: